ericd-1qbit/the_temple/project_management/Generic End of Project Template.md

 ##### Document Label
 - project's name
 - the team's name
-- name of its individual members
-- the project manager's name
 - the executive sponsors
 - current date at the top of the document